 Can I override the floor price and trade anyway?

-The app doesn't prevent you from executing your own trades through your brokerage — it provides recommendations, not instructions.
+The app doesn't prevent you from executing your own trades through your brokerage — it provides analyses, not instructions.
 But taking trades below the floor means accepting income that doesn't clear the minimum threshold for the position to make sense.
 Over time, that erodes the yield math the strategy depends on.
 The floor exists because the people who built the engine ran this analysis: below a certain premium, the risk-adjusted return doesn't justify the trade.

 Why does my Skip say the premium is below the floor when the option still has value?